 The following are web sites and recommended resources to help you if you are single yet preparing to marry someone someday.
-We pray they will minister to your situation.

 Single Yet Preparing Links